blankoworld/makefly/doc/DEV.README.md

 ### install.sh

 Script that permit to copy **pub** directory content to those of your choice.
-By default the **public_html** directory located in you home directory.
+By default the **public\_html** directory located in you *home* directory.

-This *install* method is not integrated in Makefly because it's could be dangerous to overwrite existing files.
-But you can have same effect with the *publish* method by using `pmake publish` and using **publish.sh**.
+This *install* method is not directly integrated in Makefly because it's could be dangerous to overwrite existing files.
+But you can have same effect with the *publish* method by using `pmake publish` and using **publish.sh** script.

 ### populate_makefly.sh

 Dev script that permits to populate Makefly by creating some posts.
-It uses **create_post.sh** script to work.
+It uses **create\_post.sh** script to work.

 ### publish.sh